harsh-thite/JarvisAI/README.md

 Create a '.env' file in the project directory and add your Cohere API key

 5. Run the program:
-python jarvisAI.py
+python IntraAI.py

 ## Usage/Examples

-Once installed, launch JarvisAI.
-You can start interacting with JarvisAI using voice commands or text input.
+Once installed, launch IntraAI.
+You can start interacting with IntraAI using voice commands or text input.
 Here are some example commands to get you started:

-- Ask Jarvis for any information: (Start your command with "Using Artificial Intelligence" to ask Jarvis anything.)
+- Ask Intra for any information: (Start your command with "Using Artificial Intelligence" to ask Intra anything.)

 "Using Artificial Intelligence, Write a letter to my boss"